brainML/food4thought/README.md

 # food4thought

-This repo includes the visual food localizer and the code and data required to replicate the results of the paper: ["Selectivity for food in human ventral visual cortex"](https://www.nature.com/articles/s42003-023-04546-2).
+This repo includes the visual food localizer, the code and the links to data required to replicate the results of the paper: ["Selectivity for food in human ventral visual cortex"](https://www.nature.com/articles/s42003-023-04546-2).

 ## Localizer